Bills Digest No. 33, 2024-25

 Purpose and structure of the Bill

 The Scams Prevention Framework Bill 2024 (the Bill) implements the Scams Prevention Framework (SPF) through amendments to the Competition and Consumer Act 2010 (CCA) and other related legislation.
-The Bill consists of one schedule with two parts which introduce the SPF to prevent and respond to scams that impact the Australian community.
+The Bill consists of 1 Schedule with 2 parts which introduce the SPF to prevent and respond to scams that impact the Australian community.

-To achieve this, the Bill introduces proposed Part IVF into the CCA (Part 1 of the Bill) and makes other technical amendments (Part 2 of the Bill).
+To achieve this, the Bill inserts proposed Part IVF into the CCA (Part 1 of the Bill) and makes other technical amendments (Part 2 of the Bill).
 Part 1 of the Bill:

 • allows the Minister to designate ‘regulated sectors’, which enlivens SPF obligations, and defines ‘regulated entities’ and ‘regulated services’ (Division 1)